Abstract

 vs. TYPO3 v12:

-TYPO3 v13 delivers a marginal performance improvement in the baseline scenario.
+TYPO3 v13 delivers marginal performance improvements in the baseline scenario.
 The optimisations are measurable, but not game-changing for bulk operations.

 3.3 Optimised Batch Import: v13

-Using identical optimisations as in v12 (batch size 500, logging disabled, permissions bypassed):
+With identical optimisations to v12 (batch size 500, logging disabled, permissions bypassed):

-The batch processing strategy remains the performance multiplier – regardless of the choice between v12 and v13.
+The batch processing strategy remains the primary performance multiplier, whether you run v12 or v13.

 IV.
 TYPO3 v14 Development Branch: Breaking Changes

-TYPO3 v14 continues the cleanup process – with several breaking changes:
+TYPO3 v14 continues the cleanup process, introducing several breaking changes:

 Removed Deprecated Properties:

-• Impact: Code cleanup, no direct performance effect
+- Impact: Code cleanup, no direct performance impact

 Persistence Initiative Progress: